A Gift in your Will

 In your bequest, you can leave a gift for general purposes so that we can use the funds where they are needed or you can direct your gift towards whichever area of the museum you enjoy or wish to support the most – be it learning and education, object conservation, exhibitions, gallery refurbishment, or scholarship.
 As the Wallace Collection is an exempt charity your gift will be free of inheritance tax and may be an effective way of reducing the tax liability of your estate whilst benefiting a favourite charity.

 There are three types of gift you can leave in your Will:

 The remainder or a portion of your estate after other specific gifts have been distributed.

 A fixed sum of money specified by you in your Will.
-(Note: speak to your Solicitor about making this sum index-linked to safeguard the gift against inflation.)
+You can speak to your Solicitor about making this sum index-linked to safeguard the gift against inflation.

 A gift of specific personal possessions such as property, land or shares.
 The Wallace Collection cannot accept gifts of works of art into the Collection.

 Please get in touch if you have left a gift to the Wallace Collection in your Will or are considering doing so.
 Prior knowledge of such gifts helps us ensure that we can fund projects which reflect your interests and acknowledge your gift in the most appropriate way.